How to Control Food Cravings with a Low-Glycemic Diet

 To keep your food cravings under control, follow these two simple steps:

 Choose low-glycemic foods for your meals and snacks.

 Match these foods with protein and fat sources.

-A good snack choice is an apple with an ounce of nuts.
-The apple is a low-glycemic choice that creates a slower blood glucose response in the body.
-Balancing protein and fat with the nuts helps you feel fuller for longer so you don’t need to raid the refrigerator for high-sugar snack foods later.
+In the earlier pretzel example, a better snack choice would've been an apple with an ounce of nuts.
+The apple is a lower-glycemic choice that creates a slower blood glucose response in the body.
+Balancing protein and fat with the nuts helps you feel fuller for longer so you don’t need to raid the refrigerator for high-sugar snack foods when you get home.